arangodb/docs/3.6/aql/invocation-with-arangosh.md

   This is intended to help with certain use-cases: A graph contains several collections and different users execute AQL queries on that graph.
 You can now naturally limit the accessible results by changing the access rights of users on collections.

+- *satelliteSyncWait*: This Enterprise Edition parameter allows to configure how long a DB-Server will have time to bring the SatelliteCollections involved in the query into sync.
+The default value is 60.0 (seconds).
+When the max time has been reached the query will be stopped.

 With _createStatement (ArangoStatement)
 ---------------------------------------